circleci/circleci-docs/jekyll/_ccie/preview.md

          ]
      }
      ```
 6. Configure the vm-service.
-AWS User need to have this permissions.
+The AWS user needs to have these permissions.
 It might be the same user as for S3, if so, it needs to have both sets of permissions.
      ``` JSON
      {
          "Version": "2012-10-17",